webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

     url: https://medium.com/webpack/webpack-4-code-splitting-chunk-graph-and-the-splitchunks-optimization-be739a861366
 ---

 Originally, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
-The `CommonsChunkPlugin` was used to avoid duplicated dependencies across them, but further optimizations where not possible
+The `CommonsChunkPlugin` was used to avoid duplicated dependencies across them, but further optimizations were not possible

 Since version 4 the `CommonsChunkPlugin` was removed in favor of `optimization.splitChunks` and `optimization.runtimeChunk` options.
 Here is how the new flow works.